ahmedelsayed123/trading-bod/README.md

 the project contains the strategy that i created and another two strategies (averageStrategy,randomStrategy) that it competes with thim

 #### MyStrategy
- I build this strategy based on some factors done from my research to try to win an auction .
  1.initial bid is important as you don't know what your opponent's bid  so based on the auction quantity and your cash you put the bid . i.Return maximum bid if there is only one game. iv.if the auction quantity is <=10 this means there is maximum 5 games so our bid will be in range from [(yourCash/numbeOfGames) to yourCash] .